alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 **Action Items for Monitoring Good Things**

-  * Identify the key user actions and system behaviors that indicate a "green" system status
+  * Identify the key user actions and system behaviors that indicate a "green" system status; and
-  * Set alerts to notify you when these values fall out of line
+  * Set alerts to notify you when these values fall out of line.

 It’s often best to look for a sudden drop, rather than comparing to a fixed threshold.
 You might alert if the rate of events over the last 5 minutes is 30% lower than the average over the preceding half hour.
 This avoids false positives or negatives due to normal variations in usage.